alfertev2014/rwrtw/docs/01-Overview.md

 # RWRTW overview

+RWRTW is a tiny UI library for building of interactive web interfaces.
+It has zero dependencies and strives to be close to the native browser's API.
+It contains thin DOM helpers and minimal building blocks to structure and manage UI components, view-state and components' lifecycle.

 ## Motivation

 Existing frameworks are overcomplicated and relatively heavy in comparison with small libraries.
-These are some of problems:
+Here are some problems:

-- Many abstraction layers which is almost always leaky.
+- Many abstraction layers, which are almost always leaky.
-- Vender locking.
-Easy to use solutions from one ecosystem but hard to integrate and compose with others.
+- Vendor locking.
+Easy to use solutions from one ecosystem, but hard to integrate and compose with others.
-- They could solve problems we are not interested for.
+- They could solve problems we are not interested in.
 But we have to pay for it with performance and learning time.
-- The solutions of these contrived problems may lead to new problems a framework is responsible to solve.
+- The solutions of these contrived problems may lead to new problems the framework responsible to solve.

-Building UI using vanilla JS still requires writing boilerplate and is error prone.
+Building UI using vanilla JS still requires writing boilerplate and is error-prone.
 But modern JavaScript and new browser's APIs allow writing cleaner code without old utility libraries and without redundant abstraction layers such as jQuery.

 There are some principles of software development that cannot be enforced using any library or framework in a project.
 A software developers still responsible to ensure it by themselves.
 There are always a lot of implicit conventions and assumptions in any code, especially in JavaScript code.
 No type checking system could express these conventions and assumptions.
 No static analysis tools could ensure all the conventions and assumptions.
 So, software developers still have to do this analysis by reading a code.
-OOP design patterns, SOLID, KISS, YAGNY, Clean Architecture, immutability, reactive programming are examples of such principles.
+OOP design patterns, SOLID, KISS, YAGNI, Clean Architecture, immutability, reactive programming are examples of such principles.
 Developer need not use any framework or library to ensure these principles.

 ## Goals